-But first, the overall picture: around 1.3 billion people in developing countries live in multidimensional poverty, according to the 2021 MPI published by the United Nations Development Programme (UNDP) and the Oxford Poverty and Human Development Initiative.
-Roughly half of the multidimensionally poor (644 million people) are younger than 18 years, and 8.2 percent (105 million) are 60 or older.
+Around 1.2 billion people in 111 developing countries live in multidimensional poverty, according to the 2022 MPI, published by the United Nations Development Programme (UNDP) and the Oxford Poverty and Human Development Initiative.
+About half of the multidimensionally poor are children.

-788 million multidimensionally poor people live in a household with at least one undernourished person.
+682 million poor people live in a household with at least one undernourished person.

-The death of a child under 18 years old in the five-year period preceding the survey is one of the two health indicators.
+The death of a child under 18 years old is one of the two health indicators.

 Years of schooling

-635 million multidimensionally poor people live in households in which no member has completed at least six years of schooling.
+595 million poor people live in households in which no one has completed at least six years of schooling.

 Standard of living indicators

-1 billion multidimensionally poor people are exposed to solid cooking fuels.
+1 billion poor people are exposed to the dangers of solid cooking fuels.

-568 million multidimensionally poor people lack improved drinking water within a 30-minute roundtrip walk.
+533 million poor people lack access to an improved source of drinking water within a 30-minute round trip walk.

-550 million multidimensionally poor people lack at least seven of eight key assets (radio, television, telephone, computer, animal cart, bicycle, motorbike or refrigerator) or do not have a car.
+513 million poor people lack at least seven of eight key assets (radio, television, telephone, computer, animal cart, bicycle, motorbike or refrigerator) or do not have a car.

 Where are the multidimensionally poor?

 In addition to the geographic distribution, the report reveals a significant difference between urban and rural areas as well as according to age.
-Some 84 percent of the multidimensionally poor are rural.
-Globally, there are 1.1 billion people living in multidimensional poverty in rural areas and 209 million in urban settings.
+Some 83 percent of the multidimensionally poor are rural.
+Across the 111 countries covered, there are 964 million people living in multidimensional poverty in rural areas and 198 million in urban settings.

 Urban vs. Rural